 Upgrading your weapons and utilising your enemy's weaknesses can significantly increase your damage output.

 While you are trying to make a name for yourself as a pirate captain by defeating foes and liberating loot from merchant ships, your targets will often have a misguided notion of fighting back.

-Armour and weapons also come in different tiers which affect the damage output of your weapons and the amount of damage mitigated by your ship’s armour.
+Armour and weapons also come in different variation which affect their damage output or the resistance to damage mitigated to your ship's armour.
 Higher-tier weapons will deal extra damage against lower-tier armour and vice versa.

 As you increase in infamy, you'll be able to craft higher-tier weapons and armour which will allow your ship to...how shall we put this, liberate loot more quickly and effectively while minimising the risk of damage to your ship.

-Choosing the right weapons will allow you to tear through your enemy’s armour and equipping the right kind of armour to protect yourself from incoming damage could ensure your victory.
-Assessing your enemies’ firepower and armour setup before heading into combat will be an important part of strategizing your attack.
+Choosing the right weapons will allow you to tear through your enemy's armour, and equipping the right kind of armour to protect yourself from incoming damage could ensure your victory.
+Assessing your enemies' firepower and armour setup before heading into combat will be an important part of strategising your attack.

 All ships, including your own, have weak points.
 For ships captained by a player, your weak points will depend on the type of ship you are sailing.
 Ships that aren’t captained by a player will have different weak spots that you can seek to exploit in combat.
 Destroying weak points can have dire effects on the enemy ship in addition to dealing more damage so hitting them will make it easier for you to gain an advantage in battle.